-The academic year at George Fox University is divided into two semesters of 15 weeks.
+The academic year at George Fox University is divided into two semesters of 16 weeks.
 In addition, the university operates a summer session that is required for some programs and optional for others.
-The university also offers traditional undergraduate courses in a May Term at the beginning of the summer semester.

-The unit of credit is the semester hour, represented by 50 minutes of instruction each week for 15 weeks plus 2 hours of work outside of class each week.
-One credit unit for prior learning or for courses or classes offered in different formats (hybrid courses, intensives, labs, dissertation, etc.) represents the equivalent learning of that of the traditional semester hour (approximately 45 hours of engagement).
+The unit of credit is the semester hour, represented by 50 minutes of instruction each week for 16 weeks plus 2 hours of work outside of class each week.
+One credit unit for prior learning or for courses or classes offered in different formats (hybrid and online courses, intensives, labs, dissertation, etc.) represents the equivalent learning of that of the traditional semester hour (approximately 45 hours of engagement).